 The Indiana Historical Society Archives and Library collects, preserves and makes accessible one of the largest archival repositories documenting the history of Indiana from its early exploration and settlement to the present.
 The IHS collection includes more than:

-Our primary collecting areas are: Agriculture; American Civil War (Researcher’s Guide); Architecture; Business; Communities; Education; Ethnically and Racially Identified Groups; Families; Government; Journalism and Communications; LGBT; Medicine; Military Affairs; Notable Hoosiers; Old Northwest Territory; Organized Labor; Politics; The Professions; Religion; Social Services; Transportation (Including Railroad and Interurban History); and WomenAsk a Librarian
+Our primary collecting areas are: Agriculture; American Civil War; Architecture; Business; Communities; Education; Ethnically and Racially Identified Groups (including African-American, Jewish, Ethnic History); Families; Government; Journalism and Communications; LGBTQ; Medicine; Military Affairs; Notable Hoosiers; Old Northwest Territory; Organized Labor; Politics; The Professions; Religion; Social Services; Transportation (including Railroads); and Women.

 We are happy to answer your questions or help you with research.Search the Library Catalog

 Find printed materials, artifacts, manuscript and visual collections.Search Our Digital Collections